Investigating Demographic Bias in Brain MRI Segmentation: A Comparative Study of Deep-Learning and Non-Deep-Learning Methods: Results

 \subsection{General statistics of the volumes}

 The results of the linear mixed model showed that after adjusting for sex and race, the estimated effect of age on the volume of the nucleus accumbens (NAc) was not statistically significant.
 The results are provided in Table~\ref{table:sex-race-age-effect-manual-combined}.
 We therefore did not incorporate age as a variable of interest in any experiments.
 This is also supported by the fact that the HCP dataset has a rather narrow age range of 22 to 35 years.
+These results are also used in section \ref{sec:morphometricanalyses} to evaluate whether these relationships remain observable when tested on segmentations generated by automated methods.

 Table \ref{table:new-volumes-combined} displays volume statistics for all models.
 The ANTsBF and ANTsBM methods demonstrate greater under-segmentation than others.
-Notably, these are the only models with median volume differences below 20\% for the left NAc, as depicted in Figures \ref{fig:vol-diff-1} and \ref{fig:vol-diff-2}, which illustrate percentage differences between model-predicted and manually segmented volumes, categorized by sex.
-This is also observable in Figures \ref{fig:volumes1} and \ref{fig:volumes2} visualizing the volumes of the structures by manual annotations and models for both genders.
+Notably, these are the only models with median volume differences below 20\% for the left NAc.
+This is also observable in Figure \ref{fig:volumes-splitviolin} visualizing the volumes of the structures by manual annotations and models.

 Most segmentation models exhibit smaller standard deviations compared to the manual approach.
 It could suggest that they are under-representing outliers, and perhaps also that the manual annotations are noisier than automated ones.
 For example, the ANTsBM model shows the lowest variability, with standard deviations of 61.68 mm\(^3\) (right NAc) and 63.45 mm\(^3\) (left NAc), in contrast to the values from manual annotation, which are 125.79 mm\(^3\) and 136.13 mm\(^3\).\\ Comparing the volumes of the left and right NAc, we observe that in the results of all models, the volume corresponding to the right NAc is greater than that of the left NAc, reflecting an anatomical trend preserved in both manual and automated segmentations.
-We also show in Figures \ref{fig:vol-diff-1} and \ref{fig:vol-diff-2} the volume percentage difference between manual automated segmentations.
-One can observe a general underestimation of the NAc size, but also some patterns of bias with ANTsBM and UNesTBM displaying volumes almost 20\% smaller than the manual segmentations.
+One can observe a general underestimation of the NAc size, but also some patterns of bias with ANTsBM and UNesTBM displaying volumes almost 20\% smaller than the manual segmentations (Fig. \ref{fig:volumes-splitviolin}).